 Riding Warehouse covers how to correctly fit a helmet in this video:

 As you can see, riding helmets are seriously cool these days.
 Upgrade the one you have or get your head covered starting today.

-Just so you know, clicking the above links takes you to the product on the Riding Warehouse site.
+Just so you know, clicking the above picture and product links takes you to the product on the Riding Warehouse website.
 This makes shopping easy and convenient for you.
-We do get a little kick-back from items purchased, giving us resources to bring you more stories, yet your price stays the same.
+We do get a little kick-back from items purchased, giving us resources to bring you more stories, but your price stays the same.
 It’s a win-win!
-Also for local riders you can order items online and request pick-up – during checkout – at the Riding Warehouse store.
+Riding Warehouse ships free to CA addresses.
+Local riders can skip the delivery wait by ordering items online and requesting pick-up – during checkout – at the Riding Warehouse store in San Luis Obispo.
 Happy Trails!

 Get Going!
 Explore the wonder and beauty of the SLO County trails from the best place on earth, the back of a horse.
 To keep this info at your fingertips we have developed a FREE Hot Sheet that will direct you to a few trail ride stories.
 We’ll continue to add trail ride stories to our website.
 You can stay up-to-date by becoming a SLO Horse News herd member.
 Get your Riding the SLO County Trails Hot Sheet here >.